flutter/website/src/release/breaking-changes/primary-scroll-controller-desktop.md

 this change, requiring migration.
 By default, the `PrimaryScrollController` is used to execute fallback keyboard scrolling `Shortcuts` if the current `Focus` is contained within a `Scrollable`.
-Since displaying more than one `ScrollView` side-by-side is common on desktop platforms, it is not possible for Flutter to decide "Which `ScrollView` should be primary in this view and receive the keyboard scroll action?"
+Since displaying more than one `ScrollView` side-by-side is common on desktop platforms, it isn't possible for Flutter to decide "Which `ScrollView` should be primary in this view and receive the keyboard scroll action?"

-If more than one `ScrollVie`w were present previous to this change, the same assertion (`ScrollController attached to multiple ScrollViews.`) would be thrown.
+If more than one `ScrollView` was present previous to this change, the same assertion (`ScrollController attached to multiple ScrollViews.`) would be thrown.
-Now, on desktop platforms, users will need to specify `primary: true` to designate which `ScrollView` is the fallback to receive unhandled keyboard `Shortcuts`.
+Now, on desktop platforms, users need to specify `primary: true` to designate which `ScrollView` is the fallback to receive unhandled keyboard `Shortcuts`.